 We then use this financial information to research on your behalf.
 Once we have done our research we present our solution along with a client agreement that goes over our fees for the advice process.
 If you want to go ahead with this and with using us as advisors you sign the agreement and off we go.

 We will then guide you through getting a decision in principle, full mortgage application through to mortgage offer.
-We can also recommend sharia compliant conveyancers to do your legals.
+We can also recommend sharia compliant conveyancers to do the legal side of your sharia compliant mortgage.
 We will take care of you from day one through to you being in the property and we pride ourselves on that personal service.
 How do you start this process?
 Contact us now.

 Equity Release plans are not right for everyone and it is important that you fully consider your options and receive independent financial advice before making a decision.
 It is also important that, if you do decide to use an equity release product, you choose one that meets your needs.

 Remember that taking an equity release plan is generally a long term option.
 However, there are flexible plans available that may fit your varying needs and some will allow you to repay in the future without penalties.

 Buy to Let Mortgages